Abe says new unit will defend Japan from space tech threats

 Abe has pushed for Japan’s Self-Defense Force to expand its international role and capability by bolstering cooperation and weapons compatibility with the U.S., as it increasingly works alongside American troops and as it grows concerned about the increasing capabilities of China and North Korea.

-Abe, in marking Sunday’s 60th anniversary of the signing of Japan-U.S. security treaty, vowed to bolster Japan’s capability and cooperation with the U.S., including in the areas of space and cyber security.
+Abe, in marking Sunday’s 60th anniversary of the signing of a Japan-U.S. security treaty, vowed to bolster Japan’s capability and cooperation with the U.S., including in the areas of space and cyber security.

+In a sign of a thaw in Japan’s recently tense relations with South Korea, Abe said he planned to cooperate closely with the country and the U.S. in dealing with harsh security environment in northeast Asia.

+He called South Korea his country’s “most important neighbor,” a standard phrase he used until their relations rapidly deteriorated in the past two years over wartime history and trade disputes.

+Abe, however, repeated his demand Monday that South Korea resolve the issue of compensation for Korean laborers during Japan’s 1910-1945 colonial rule.

+Relations between Seoul and Tokyo nosedived after a South Korean court in late 2018 ordered some Japanese companies to compensate Korean laborers for their brutal treatment before and during the World War II.
+Japan maintains that all compensation issues were settled under a 1965 treaty that normalized relations.

-He said he is determined to settle Japan’s “unfortunate past” with North Korea, as he hopes to “sum up” his country’s postwar legacies before his term expires next year.
+Abe said he is determined to settle Japan’s “unfortunate past” with North Korea, as he hopes to “sum up” his country’s postwar legacies before his term expires next year.

 He reiterated his intention to hold talks with North Korean leader Kim Jong Un without the conditions he had demanded in the past — denuclearizing the Korean Peninsula and resolving the decades-old issue of abductions of Japanese citizens by North Korea.

-Note: This story has been corrected to show the full launch of the space unit will be in 2022, not 2020.